deployKF/website/content/guides/getting-started.md

 Now that your deployKF app-of-apps has been applied, you must sync the ArgoCD applications to deploy your platform.
 Syncing an application will cause ArgoCD to reconcile the actual state in the cluster, to match the state defined by the application resource.

-!!! warning "Sync Order"
+!!! danger

+    __DO NOT__ sync all the `Applications` at once!!!

-    The deployKF applications depend on each other, so you MUST sync them in the correct order to avoid errors.
+    The deployKF `Applications` depend on each other, they MUST be synced in the correct order to avoid errors.
+    If you manually sync them all, you may need to [uninstall](./uninstall.md) and start over.

 There are a few ways to sync the applications, you only need to use ONE of them.
 We recommend using the __automated sync script__.